-The print paste allows reduction of the colours to achieve transparent layering and brilliant, bright colours.
+The print paste allows the reduction of the colours to achieve transparent layering and brilliant, bright colours.

-The use of print paste with the acrylics also means that there are no toxic fumes to be dealt with and no waste solvents.
-Everything can be washed up in water and the waste poured on the garden.
+Using print paste with acrylics also means no toxic fumes to be dealt with and no waste solvents.
+Everything can be washed up in the water, and the waste poured into the garden.

 Paints used in fabric printing require heat fixing to become wash proof.
 Any type of heat can be used for this purpose.
 Heat tunnels or ovens may be used, but the most common form of heat fixing is the use of household iron.
 The main points to be observed are: